 - Avoid carbonated and fizzy drinks as they contain lots of sugar and also cause bloating.

 Unlike endurance and distance based sports, rugby requires a high degree of explosive power.
-Carbohydrates are good for providing energy, some carbohydrates can be broken down rapidly, thus causing the sugars they contain to be absorbed quickly.
-If your glycogen stores are already full this may promote fat gain.
+Carbohydrates are good for providing energy: some carbohydrates can be broken down rapidly, thus causing the sugars they contain to be absorbed quickly.
+Be careful, if your glycogen stores are already full this may promote unwanted fat gain.

-Unrefined carbohydrates (food in its natural state: brown rice, vegetables, fruits, wholemeal and wholegrain foods) take longer to be digested due to the fibre they contain, slowing down the rate sugars are released into the blood.
+Unrefined carbohydrates (food in its natural state: brown rice, vegetables, fruits, wholemeal and wholegrain foods) take longer to be digested due to the fibre they contain and therefore, slowing down the rate sugars are released into the blood.

 If you eat refined carbohydrates e.g. white bread, white pasta etc, sugar is quickly released into the blood which sends your body into insulin producing mode, a hormone which is designed to store glucose.
 If you haven’t been training, you’ll have no glycogen to store and it may instead cause fat to be stored instead.

-When it comes to carbs, it can be recommended that:
+When it comes to carbs, we would recommended that:

 - Consume unrefined carbohydrates such as brown rice, wholegrains, oats, fruit and vegetables.